cheshire-cat-ai/core/mkdocs/conceptual/prompts/summarization.md

 The Summarization Prompt is nothing more than the instruction to ask the [*Agent*](../cheshire_cat/agent.md) to summarize a document.
 This step is borne by the [Rabbit Hole](../cheshire_cat/rabbit_hole.md) when storing documents in the [episodic memory](../memory/long_term_memory.md).

-This is an iterative process: a document is split in chunks.
-Each chunk is grouped and summarized iteratively until only one summary remains.
+This is an iterative process: a document is split in chunks; each chunk is grouped and summarized iteratively until only one summary remains.

 By default, the Summarization Prompt is the following:
 ```python